azure123devops123/spring-first-app/CICD-PIPELINE-2.md

 =======================================================  SLACK INTEGRATION =====================================================
 # Create an account in Slack => https://slack.com/
-# Add Jenkins ci APP for Slack
+# Add Jenkins CI APP for Slack: (WE HAVE TO REPEAT THIS PROCESS EVERY TIME WE CREATE A NEW CHANNEL)

-# Slack Credentials using Token.
+Inside your Account go into => Settings & administrator => Manage apps => Search for 'Jenkins CI' => CHOOSE YOUR CHANNEL => Add Jenkins CI Integration it will spit the details which you can use for credentials and into System section. like for example:
 Team subdomain: devopsleadworkspace
 Integration token credential ID: Create a secret text credential using 2XH4jnfrv4OYNRPYkxT62ST8 as the value.
+# Slack Credentials using Token.

 # Install Slack plugins called 'slack notification' in Jenkins

 # Now configure and test in System Section of Jenkins Master.